Mobilization: Modern era

 The Confederate States of America is estimated to have mobilized about 11% of its free population in the American Civil War (1861–1865).
 The Kingdom of Prussia mobilized about 6–7% of its total population in the years 1760 and 1813.
 The Swedish Empire mobilized 7.7% in 1709.

 Armies in the seventeenth century possessed an average of 20,000 men.
 A military force of this size requires around 20 tons of food per day, shelter, as well as all the necessary munitions, transportation (typically horses or mules), tools, and representative garments.
 Without efficient transportation, mobilizing these average-sized forces was extremely costly, time-consuming, and potentially life-threatening.
 Soldiers could traverse the terrain to get to war fronts, but they had to carry their supplies.
 Many armies decided to forage for food; however, foraging restricted movement because it is based on the presumption that the army moves over land possessing significant agricultural production.

 However, due to new policies (like conscription), greater populations, and greater national wealth, the nineteenth-century army was composed of an average of 100,000 men.
-For example, in 1812 Bonaparte led an army of 600,000 to Moscow while feeding off plentiful agricultural products introduced by the turn of the century, such as potatoes.
+For example, in 1812 Napoleon led an army of 600,000 to Moscow while feeding off plentiful agricultural products introduced by the turn of the century, such as potatoes.
 Despite the advantages of mass armies, mobilizing forces of this magnitude took much more time than it had in the past.

 The Second Italian War of Independence illustrated all of the problems in modern army mobilization.
 Prussia began to realize the future of mobilizing mass armies when Napoleon III transported 130,000 soldiers to Italy by military railways in 1859.
 French caravans that carried the supplies for the French and Piedmontese armies were incredibly slow, and the arms inside these caravans were sloppily organized.
 These armies were in luck, however, in that their Austrian adversaries experienced similar problems with sluggish supply caravans (one of which apparently covered less than three miles per day).

 Not only did Prussia take note of the problems in transporting supplies to armies, but it also took note of the lack of communication between troops, officers, and generals.
 Austria's army was primarily composed of Slavs, but it contained many other ethnicities as well.
 Austrian military instruction during peacetime utilized nine different languages, accustoming Austrian soldiers to taking orders only in their native language.
-Conversely, in an effort to augment the efficacy of the new “precision rifle” developed by the monarchy, officers were forced to only speak German when giving orders to their men.
-Even one Austrian officer commented at Solferino that his troops could not even comprehend the command, “Halt.”
+Conversely, in an effort to augment the efficacy of the new "precision rifle" developed by the monarchy, officers were forced to only speak German when giving orders to their men.
+Even one Austrian officer commented at Solferino that his troops could not even comprehend the command, "Halt."
 This demonstrates the communicative problems that arose quickly with the advent of the mass army.